zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ## It Can Happen to You

-But before I can do that, I need to tell a little story about a blog post, titled [Someone’s Been Messing With My Subnormals!](https://moyix.blogspot.com/2022/09/someones-been-messing-with-my-subnormals.html) and ostensibly about some finer details about what happens to floating-point math in your Python program when C extensions are compiled a certain way and then included in the project, however indirectly.
-The post was published a little over 2 years ago, and shown to me by a friend sometime in the interim, and it quickly became a focus of my attention.

-The basic premise of the post is pretty simple: there's a compiler option `-ffast-math` supported by both GCC and clang, which indirectly causes the compiled code to mess with global process state, which changes the behaviour of ["subnormal"](https://en.wikipedia.org/wiki/Subnormal_number) floating-point values.
+I first noticed this issue as a result of a friend showing me a blog post from 2022 titled [Someone’s Been Messing With My Subnormals!](https://moyix.blogspot.com/2022/09/someones-been-messing-with-my-subnormals.html).
+Ostensibly, it's not about Pip at all.
+It's rather about what can happen to floating-point math in your Python program when C extensions are compiled a certain way and then included in the project, however indirectly.
+Specifically: there's a compiler option `--ffast-math` supported by both GCC and clang, which indirectly causes the compiled code to mess with global process state, which changes the behaviour of ["subnormal"](https://en.wikipedia.org/wiki/Subnormal_number) floating-point values.
 I think I have a reasonably good understanding of the technical details involved in this -- but they don't normally concern me, so I don't spend a lot of time thinking about them.

-You're probably wondering what on Earth that has to do with Pip, and I don't at all blame you.
-But it turns out that this story has a buried lede.
-See, our author decided to do an impressively deep analysis of which Python packages most commonly cause that problem "in the wild", how widespread the problem is, etc. Which led to a rather severe exposure to The Bug.

-This part is best explained with a quote:
+So why am I bringing this up, you ask?
+Well, it turns out that this story has a buried lede.
+Because the floating-point math problem involves *global* process state, you can trigger it simply by having specific dependencies - even transitively - in your project.
+In order to verify how widespread the problem is, and figure out which packages most commonly cause downstream problems, the author determined that it would be necessary to examine *every* package on PyPI.
+And because of how poorly the ecosystem handles package metadata (more on that another time), the natural way to do a properly *thorough* job of that would be to *download* every package, and then try to scrape metadata out of them (which might be represented a few different ways - depending on whether a wheel is available, and whether the package includes `pyproject.toml` and/or `PKG-INFO` per modern standards).

+And, well, that's where all hell broke loose:

 > I actually started down this path and set about running `pip install --dry-run --ignore-installed --report` on all 397,267 packages.
 This turned out to be a *terrible* idea.
 Unbeknownst to me, **even with \-\-dry-run pip will execute arbitrary code found in the package's setup.py**.
 In fact, **merely asking pip to** *download* **a package can execute arbitrary code** (see pip issues 7325 and 1884 for more details)!
 So when I tried to dry-run install almost 400K Python packages, [hilarity ensued](https://twitter.com/moyix/status/1566561433898426368).
 I spent a long time [cleaning up the mess](https://twitter.com/moyix/status/1566578412663209984), and discovered some [pretty poor setup.py practices](https://twitter.com/moyix/status/1566609622680608770) along the way.
 But hey, at least I got [two free pictures of anime catgirls](https://twitter.com/moyix/status/1566612152558944257), deposited directly into my home directory.
 Convenient!
 >